Are You Pulling my Leg_Collage of 9 comedians headshots

 Auslan interpreting icon closed captioning icon

-This show will be live captioned and Auslan interpreted to help everyone get the punchlines.
+This show is live captioned and Auslan interpreted to help everyone get the punchlines.

 Patrons’ Advice: Strictly 18+ (It’s a bit naughty).